Free Walking Tour Berlin

 Berlin’s Literary Figure: Anna Seghers

-Tip: Attend Readings and Literary Events
+Tip: Go to Readings and Literary Events

 Empowering the LGBTQ+ Community: Lilli-Henoch-Sportplatz

-Tip: Join LGBTQ+ Sports Organizations
+Tip: Participate in an LGBTQ+ Sports Organisation

 Final Thoughts